cormullion/PhilipsHue.jl/README.md

     julia> get_light(B, 2)

-    returns (true,25,254,15000)
+    returns (true,25,254,15000) - O, Saturation, Brightness, Hue

 ## Problems, issues

-In practice, the only problem at the moment is that Julia (version 0.3) takes a few seconds to load Requests.jl and JSON.jl...
+In practice, the only problem at the moment is that Julia (version 0.3) takes a few seconds to load Requests.jl and JSON.jl... :)